Diving for Pearls: Original lineup (1984–1990)

 Diving For Pearls originated in Boston, Massachusetts and was formed by Danny Malone (lead vocals, guitar) and Jack Moran (keyboards), both former members of local act The Trademarks.
 After slugging it out on the Boston scene for a couple of years, Malone and Moran moved to New York City where they were eventually joined by Yul Vazquez (guitar, vocals), formerly with Urgent, and Peter Clemente (drums), who had played with the Michael Monroe fronted New York act, Secret Chiefs, and appeared on Monroe's 1987 debut solo album, Nights Are So Long.
 Vazquez and Clemente had also both been part of Jean Beauvoir's Drums Along the Mohawk touring band.
 Los Angeles native David Weeks (bass) completed the Diving for Pearls line-up.

 The band's big breakthrough came when Epic Records A&R man Michael Kaplan came out to a New York gig in 1988 and convinced Epic to sign the band to a $20,000 development deal.
 Kaplan subsequently introduced the members to up-and-coming producer David Prater, who cut half a dozen songs with the group.
 Not fully convinced yet, Epic head of A&R, Don Grierson, allotted some extra money to record another half dozen songs under the guidance of Prater.
 One of the new tracks was "New Moon," and according to Malone, it was this particular track that convinced Grierson to sign the group.

 Diving For Pearls eponymous debut was recorded from April 14 to June 10, 1989, at the Eleven-Eleven Sound Studios in Nashville, Tennessee with Prater at the helm.
-The album's release in October 1989 was preceded by the release of the first single and MTV video, "Gimme Your Good Lovin'," which peaked at #84 on the Hot 100.
+The album's release in October 1989 was preceded by the release of the first single and MTV video, "Gimme Your Good Lovin'", which peaked at No. 84 on the Billboard Hot 100.
 The record went on to sell over 250,000 copies in the U.S. alone and was named as one of Kerrang! 's Top 20 for 1989.
 A second album was in the works but was never completed as the band was dropped by the label due to the changing musical climate.

 Diving For Pearls was remastered and re-issued by English label Rock Candy in 2006, including five bonus tracks, a studio demo of The Beatles' "Dear Prudence," and four live cuts recorded at the Toy Tiger club in Louisville, Kentucky in 1990, including a cover of The Cult's"She Sells Sanctuary".

 Danny Malone moved on to join Band Of Angels, led by Elliot Easton of The Cars, whose Roy Thomas Baker produced album for Atlantic Records was shelved and remains unreleased.
 However, five songs from the Band of Angeles sessions with Malone on lead vocals surfaced as bonus tracks on the 1996 re-issue of Easton's solo album Change No Change, originally released in 1985.
 Malone also teamed up with former Styx member Glen Burtnik, in a short lived band called Dunaways that played a half dozen shows at New York's CBGBs before calling it quits.